Scattering laws for interfaces in self-gravitating matter flows: Introduction

 We tackle one of the challenging issues posed by the dynamics of complex matter fields, namely the \emph{formulation of junction conditions} at interfaces in self-gravitating matter.
 We distinguish two main regimes, depending on whether the spacetime in the neighborhood of the interface has \emph{bounded geometry} or \emph{singular geometry}, in a sense made precise below.
 Our objective is to propose a notion of \emph{scattering map} at such interfaces and to seek a \emph{classification} of such maps under physically motivated assumptions (locality, quiescence, causality, Lorentz invariance, etc.).
-While we consider here the effect of gravity on relativistic fluids and scalar fields, the importance of junction relations was first recognized in (non-relativistic) fluid dynamics and material science; cf.~\cite{AK1,AK2,BertozziShearer,FanSlemrod,LeFloch-book,LeFloch-Oslo,LeFlochThanh,Shearer1986,Truskinovsky}.
-As we argue below, without imposing junction relations, a (sharp) interface model would be \emph{incomplete}, and the initial value problem may fail to be well posed.
+While we develop here a theory of junction conditions describing the effect of gravity on relativistic fluids and scalar fields, the importance of junction relations was first recognized in non-relativistic fluid dynamics and in material science (overviewed in~\cite{LeFloch-book,LeFlochThanh}).
+As we argue below, without imposing junction relations, a sharp interface model would be \emph{incomplete}, and the initial value problem may fail to be well posed.